 OTHER PROCEDURES AND POLICIES

 Answering an Official Summons: Occasionally it is essential that a student be summoned to one of the administrative or academic offices on the campus.
 A student who fails to answer an official summons promptly will be subject to suspension from all classes until the particular matter of business has been concluded and the student has been granted permission to return to classes.

 Students who change their home address while attending Texas A&M International University are expected to notify the Office of the University Registrar immediately.
 Changes of local address must also be made with the Office of the University Registrar.
 Address updates may be made via the web.

 Upon registration, students automatically become members of the University community and, as such, assume full responsibility for proper conduct until their separation from the University.
 All University students should be familiar with the ordinary conventions of adult society governing their behavior.
 In addition, the University student must be acquainted with and bound by the University rules and regulations covering student conduct as stated in the Student Handbook which is available on-line or from the Office of Student Life.

 Texas A&M International University reserves the right, through due process,

 to place on probation, suspend, or expel any student for improper conduct.

 Hazing is a criminal violation under Texas law.
-A person may be found guilty of criminal conduct for hazing, encouraging hazing, permitting hazing, or having knowledge of the planning of hazing incidents and failing to report in writing his/her knowledge to the Associate Vice President for Student Affairs.
+A person may be found guilty of criminal conduct for hazing, encouraging hazing, permitting hazing, or having knowledge of the planning of hazing incidents and failing to report in writing his/her knowledge to the Dean of Student Success.

-Any person reporting a specific hazing incident to the Associate Vice President for Student Affairs or other appropriate institutional official is immune from civil and criminal liability unless the report is in bad faith or malicious.
+Any person reporting a specific hazing incident to an appropriate institutional official is immune from civil and criminal liability unless the report is in bad faith or malicious.

 This state law does not limit or affect an education institution’s right to enforce its own penalties against hazing.